ssokolow/quicktile/docs/developing.rst

 In lieu of a proper functional test suite, please manually execute all tiling commands which rely on code you've touched and watch for misbehaviour.

+Semi-Automated Testing
+^^^^^^^^^^^^^^^^^^^^^^

+While QuickTile does not yet have a proper functional test suite, the ``test_functional.sh`` script can be used to quickly perform human testing of most of the commands for both the CLI and D-Bus interfaces.

+1. Open a free-floating terminal window which is not set to be always on top or on all desktops.
+2. Run ``./test_functional.sh``
+3. Follow the instructions

+The script will temporarily make the terminal window always-on-top and on-all-desktops, open a test window (FeatherPad by default), and then walk it through a predefined sequence of QuickTile commands, with a one-second delay between each.

+The intended way to use it is to keep your eyes focused on the "Testing [command name]..." messages in the terminal, while you confirm that the movement you're seeing in your peripheral vision matches what it's claiming to do.

 Adding Yourself to the :file:`AUTHORS` List
 -------------------------------------------